-Enter your address (number, street, and apartment or suite number).
-This is where the requester of this Form W-9 will mail your information returns.
-If this address differs from the one the requester already has on file, write NEW at the top.
-If a new address is provided, there is still a chance the old address will be used until the payor changes your address in their records.
+Enter your address (number, steel, and apartment or suite number).
+This is where the requester or this Form W-9 will mail your information returns.
+If this address differs from the one the requester already has on file, write VEW at the top.
+If a new address is provided, there is still a change the old address will be used until the payor changes your address in their records.